YongoDavid/Demo-2024-June/README.md

 Not doing much today.
-i would be back active by tomorrow. more grind more shine!!!. i still need to link my clinet side and server side.
+i would be back active by tomorrow. more grind more shine!!!. i still need to link my clinet side and server side for my portfolio.